nathanmandell99/QuickTask/README.md

 # QuickTask
-A clean, simplistic task manager for web, iOS, and Android.
+A simple and clean task manager for web, iOS, and Android.

 ## Set-up